 How is radical prostatectomy performed?

-For the removal of a locally-advanced tumour with radical prostatectomy, open and laparoscopic surgery appear to be equally effective.
+For the removal of a localised tumour or a locally-advanced tumour with radical prostatectomy, open and laparoscopic surgery appear to be equally effective.

 If the cancer could spread or has spread to lymph nodes in the pelvic region, your doctor may decide to remove pelvic lymph nodes during radical prostatectomy.